 - Why should the business appeal to new customers and how will you go about converting that appeal into new business?
 What are their key buying criteria?

-- What developments are presently taking place in the market and what will their effects be?
+- Are developments presently taking place in the market and what will be their effects?

 - What is/will be the current market share of the company?